 How much you need to spend to visit Kazbegi?

 It takes 200 Georgian Lari to hire a taxi from Tbilisi to reach Kazbegi.
-It can be a little expensive if you are travelling Solo.
-But if you are travelling with your partner or friends, the cost can be split.
+It can be a little expensive if you are traveling Solo.
+But if you are traveling with your partner or friends, the cost can be split.

 How long you should stay in Kazbegi?